-The rare animals are endemic to the Karoo and have specialized in a very specific habitat, which, as expected, is very limited in a desert region: the discontinuous riparian vegetation and the seasonally flooded marginal zones along the rivers.
+The rare animals are endemic to the Karoo and have specialized in a very specific habitat which is as expected very limited in a desert region: the discontinuous riparian vegetation and the seasonally flooded marginal zones along the rivers.

-With the help of camera traps and in cooperation with the landowners, an inventory was carried out, which previously required detailed information from the local farmers.
-Over time, four protection zones (so-called Riverine Rabbit Conservancies) were established, which encompass around 360,000 hectares of farmland on which the riverine rabbit lives.
+With the help of camera traps and in cooperation with the landowners an inventory was carried out which required detailed information from the local farmers.
+Over time four protection zones (so-called Riverine Rabbit Conservancies) were established which cover around 360,000 hectares of farmland where riverine rabbit live.

-The education of the population has also raised awareness of the uniqueness and the threat to the riverine rabbit, and continues to be a crucial component of the protective measures.
+The education of the population has also raised awareness of the uniqueness and the threat to the riverine rabbit and continues to be a key element of the conservation measures.

 there is a new employee in the project team: Jessie.
-The bitch was specially trained to sniff out riverine rabbits.
-It can show whether riverine rabbits occur in an area or not.
-This allows the project team to take appropriate protective measures.
+The bitch was specially trained to sniff out bushman rabbits.
+It can show whether bushman rabbits are present in an area or not.
+This allows the project team to take appropriate conservation measures.